matthane/script.audiooffsetmanager/README.md

   - HLG
   - SDR

+**AV Calibration help**

+- Active offset monitoring mode to continually check and save any adjustments made to audio offset during playback

-**Automatic seek back to keep audio and video streams synchronized.**
+**Automatic seek back to keep audio and video streams synchronized**

 - Controls to enable automatic seek back in the following conditions: